Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/NJciIgd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 7b.
-Go to security groups to the right, right click go to new>group click that and name new group ACCOUNTANTS and group type will be security! and click ok!
-"By using security groups, access can be controlled at scale — you manage group membership, not individual folder perms.
-It's best practice in any org above 5 users."
+On the security folder right click go to new>group click that and name new group ACCOUNTANTS and group type will be security! and click ok!
+By using security groups, access can be controlled at scale.
+It's best practice in any org above 5 users.

-<h2>Accessing Files as a Domain User cnt'd </h2>
+<h2>Accessing Files as a Domain User </h2>
 </p>
 <br />
 </p>